Cai Hesen: Revolutionary career

 Cai and Xiang Jingyu returned to China to work in the Chinese Communist Party's central organization.

 The Communist Party during its 2nd National Congress in July 1922 decided to establish an authoritative publication to disseminate its views on anti-imperialism and revolution.
 This resulted in the founding of The Guide Weekly in Shanghai, the first openly-published newspaper of the central organ of the Communist Party.
 Cai was the paper's editor.

 Cai was a member of the 2nd, 3rd, 4th, 5th, and 6th Central Committees of the Chinese Communist Party, as well as a member of the 5th and 6th Central Political Bureaus and other important positions.

 During the May Thirtieth Movement, Cai's brother, Cai Linzheng, was shot and killed while leading a workers' picket team in the Guangzhou-Hong Kong strike.

 Cai's work during the May Thirtieth Movement exacerbated his health problems and the Communist Party sent him to Beijing to recuperate.

 In October 1925, Cai and Xiang were sent by the Party to Moscow, in part hoping that it would help them reconcile.
 In 1925, Cai served as the CCP's representative to the international Communist movement in Moscow.
 While in Moscow, his marriage with Xiang broke up and Cai married Li Yichun (In 1928, Xiang was betrayed to the police of the French concession in Wuhan and executed.)
 In 1927, Cai returned to China, but went to Moscow again in 1928 to cure disease.

 Death

 In 1931 Cai returned to Shanghai to support the Guangdong provincial People's Committee.
 He then went to Hong Kong to direct party work there.
 He was betrayed by Gu Shunzhang when attending a meeting in Hong Kong.
 He was arrested in British Hong Kong and extradited to the Chinese authorities in Guangzhou, which was controlled by the warlord Chen Jitang.
 He was tortured and executed in August 1931, aged 36.
-The ex-wife of Cai, Xiang Jingyu, was arrested a few years earlier in the Shanghai French Concession in Wuhan on 20 March 1928 due to the betrayal of members of her group to the police.
+The ex-wife of Cai, Xiang Jingyu, was arrested a few years earlier in the Shanghai French Concession in Wuhan on March 20, 1928 due to the betrayal of members of her group to the police.
 The French officials turned her over to the Guomindang in April 1928.
-On the first of May of the same year, Xiang Jingyu was executed by Guomindang police.
+On May 1 of the same year, Xiang Jingyu was executed by Guomindang police.